codingforpleasure/customized-workspace/Ubuntu/useful-resources/metrics.md

 In a **huge imbalanced dataset**, if we have a very high number of true negatives, then our x axis in ROC curve (FPR) which has TN is denomitor, will be a very small number, whihc will push our ROC plot to the left side, and shoot up our ROC AUC value to be close to 1, which is misleading.
-Therefore we should not use **ROC curve** in massive imblance in the data.
+Therefore we should not use **ROC curve** in massive imbalance in the data.

 ## Precision Recall Curve